 The Structure of the Mantegna engravings

 The 50 engravings are grouped in 5 series of 10 cards.
 The lowest group of 10 cards is labeled E in the left bottom corner, the next group D and so on, until A for the highest group.
-In the bottom right corner a number from 1 for the lowest figure to 50 for the highest figure.
-Between these two identifications we find the name of the image with the number in roman numerals (from I to XXXXX in additive writing).
+In the bottom-right corner, we see a number from 1 for the lowest figure to 50 for the highest figure.
+Between these two identifications we find the name of the image with the number in Roman numerals (from I to XXXXX in additive writing).
 Like in the Tarot, the lowest group represents society and the highest group the ascent to God.
-The three groups in between have a different structure with respect to the Tarot trumps, they do not represent the hardship of human life, but the Muses, the Liberal Arts and the Virtues.
+The three groups in between have a different structure when compared to the Tarot trumps, they do not represent the hardship of human life, but the Muses, the Liberal Arts and the Virtues.
 The image here below represent four figures from the first group that have their counterparts in the Tarot trumps :

 Without any difficulty we can recognize the Fool (MISERO), the Magician (ARTIXAN), the Emperor (IMPERATOR) and the Pope (PAPA).
 The Mantegna images in this group are male only, so the Popess and the Empress do not have a counterpart.

-Next to the Muses appears the C group, representing the seven liveral Arts.
-The seven liberal arts are divided in the Trivium (Grammer, Rhetoric and Logic) and the Quadrivium (Geometry, Arymetic, Music or Harmony and Astrology or Cosmology).
+Next to the Muses appears the C group, representing the seven liberal Arts.
+The seven liberal arts are divided in the Trivium (Grammar, Rhetoric and Logic) and the Quadrivium (Geometry, Arithmetic, Music or Harmony and Astrology or Cosmology).
 In the image here below we show two of these liberal arts, MVSICHA and RHETORICA, compared to illustrations of the seven Liberal Arts made by the Florentine painter Gherardo di Giovanni del Fora between 1474 and 1480.
 Gherardo is clearly inspired by the Mantegna engravings.

-The Liberal Arts were an educational tool, ment to develop mental capacities.
-As such they fitted very well in the Mantegna engravings.
+The Liberal Arts were an educational tool, with as objective to develop mental capacities.
+As such, they fitted very well in the Mantegna engravings.
 To complete the group of ten cards, Poetry, Philosophy and Theology were added to the original seven Liberal Arts.

 The next level, the A group, represents the ascent to God.
-We have the seven known "planets", the Moon, Mercurius, Venus, the Sun, Mars, Jupiter and Saturn.
+We have the seven known "planets", the Moon, Mercury, Venus, the Sun, Mars, Jupiter and Saturn.
 The Planets are followed by the fixed stars, then an empty sphere clearly separating God and his creation and last but certainly not least the Cosmos, representing God.
 The similarities with the Tarot cards are evident.
 Look at the four cards represented here below.
-Venus has some details in common with the Lovers, Mars is very similar to the Chariot, Jupiter looks like the World on the Tarot of Marseille and Saturn is a strange blend of the Hermit, Death and the Devil of the Tarot decks.
+Venus has some details in common with the Lovers, Mars is very similar to the Chariot, Jupiter looks like the World on the Tarot of Marseille and Saturn is a strange blend of the Hermit and Death of the Tarot decks.

 The Stories behind the Mantegna engravings

 Many of the Mantegna cards, and probably all of them, tell a story.
 All symbols on the card are there to recall parts of this story.
-As an example, let us have a closer look to the card representing Saturn, a card that corresponds to the Hermit (the Old Man, Father Time) in the Tarot deck.
+As an example, let us have a closer look at the card representing Saturn, a card that corresponds best to the Hermit (the Old Man, Father Time) in the Tarot deck.
 In fact, the card is called Saturn, the Roman God of Time, but on the illustration we see Cronos, the Greek God of Time.
-How can these two Gods be combined in one illistration?
-All myths, Greek as well as Roman, have are many versions.
+How can these two Gods be combined in one illustration?
+All myths, Greek as well as Roman, have many versions myths.
 Let me tell you one of the versions that explains the illustration:

-In the beginning there was Chaos, and Chaos ruled over the Universe.
+In the beginning, there was Chaos, and Chaos ruled over the Universe.
 Out of Chaos alone, three children were born; Gaia, representing Earth, the first of the elements, Tartarus, representing the Underworld and Eros, representing Love.
 Out of the union between Chaos and Gaia, Uranus was born, the God representing the Sky.
 Still later, out of the union between Gaia and Uranus, many children were born.
 One of these children was Cronos, the God of Time.
 With the birth of Cronos, Time was created and so was the Universe as we know it today.
-But Uranus hated his children and he banished them to Tartarus.
-This infuriated Gaia and she asked her children to overthrow Uranus.
+But Uranus hated his children, and he banished them to Tartarus.
+This infuriated Gaia, and she asked her children to overthrow Uranus.
 The only one who was ready to do so was her youngest son, Cronos.
-Gaia gave him a scythe and with this scythe Cronos castrated his father and took his place as ruler over the Universe.
+Gaia gave him a scythe, and with this scythe Cronos castrated his father and took his place as ruler over the Universe.
 Uranus predicted that Cronos would leave this position in the same way as had conquered it, being overthrown by one of his children.
 Cronos had many children with his sister Rhea, such as Hades, Poseidon, Hera, Hestia and Demeter.
 To be sure that his father’s prevision would not become true, Cronos ate his children as soon as they were born.
 When Rhea expected a sixth child, she gave birth in secret to Zeus.
 Cronos asked Gaia for the newborn child to eat him.
 Instead of Zeus, Rhea gave him a stone with the appearance of Zeus.
 Cronos swallowed the stone without remarking the difference.
-When Zeus had become an adult, he secretely administrated to Cronos a substance that made him vomiting.
+When Zeus had become an adult, he secretly administrated to Cronos a substance that made him vomiting.
 First came out the stone, quickly followed by his two brothers and three sisters.
 Being immortal Gods, they could have stayed for millions of years in the stomach of their father without being killed.
-On his turn Cronos was send to Tartarus and from that day Zeus ruled the Gods.
+On his turn, Cronos was sent to Tartarus and from that day Zeus ruled the Gods.
 Cronos managed to escape from Tartarus to Italy, where he ruled as Saturn, the Roman God of Agriculture and Time.
-The Mantegna cards being created in Italy, this is the reason why this card is called Saturn.
+The Mantegna cards were created in Italy, so this is the reason why the card is called Saturn instead of Cronos.

-On the illustration we see Cronos devouring one of his children, with at his feet the other four children he will eat.
-In his hand the scythe that he used to castrate his father Uranus.
-Also in his hand an Ouroboros, a dragon eating its own tail.
-The Ouroboros is a symbol of time, cyclicality and of eternal recreation.
-Here the Ouroboros symbolizes Time, Chronos being the God of Time, but it remembers also the second birth of the children of Cronos when he vomited them.
+On the illustration, we see Cronos devouring one of his children, with at his feet the other four children he will eat.
+In his hand, the scythe that he used to castrate his father Uranus.
+Also in his hand, an Ouroboros, a dragon eating its own tail.
+The Ouroboros is a symbol of time, cyclicity and of eternal recreation.
+Here the Ouroboros symbolizes Time, Chronos being the God of Time, but it also is a hint to the second birth of the children of Cronos when he vomited them.
 Here below an 18th Century interpretation of Cronos devouring his children painted by Giulia Lama.

 Here below we see a comparison between the Mantegna card called Saturn (God of Time) and the contemporary Charles VI card also depicting Father Time.
 Both illustrations are believed to have been made around 1465, it is impossible to say which of the two is the older one.

 Let me give you a second example.
-Here at right you see the card 44 representing the Sun, corresponding to the Sun in the Tarot deck.
-On the card we see Apollo riding the Sunwagon.
-We also see a Scorpion in the sky and Phaeton, the son of Helios falling down to the Earth.
+Here at right, you see the card 44 representing the Sun, corresponding to the Sun in the Tarot deck.
+On the card, we see Apollo riding the Sunwagon.
+We also see a Scorpion in the sky and Phaeton, the son of Helios falling to the Earth.
 What is the story behind this card?

-The Visconti Sforza card the Sun has a big ressemblance with the Mantegna card.
+The Visconti Sforza card the Sun has a big resemblance with the Mantegna card.
 Look at the comparison here below.
-On both illustrations the winged figure is holding the Genius of Light, symbolizing the Sun, in his hands.
+On both illustrations, the winged figure is holding the Genius of Light, symbolizing the Sun, in his hands.
 What most people do not know is that the Visconti Sforza card is created after the Mantegna engravings.
 The Mantegna engravings are dated to 1465, at approximately the same time as the Charles VI Trionfi deck.
-70 Cards of the Visconti Sforza deck (two of them are lost) were created in my opinion around 1454 at the occasion of the Peace of Lodi.
+70 Cards of the Visconti Sforza deck (two of them are lost) were created around 1451-1454, maybe at the occasion of the Peace of Lodi.
 The remaining cards (including the Sun) were created by another artist approximately 20 to 30 years later, so well after the Mantegna engravings were printed.
-For more about this topic see the pages about the Tarot Development.
+For more about this topic, see the pages about the Tarot Development.

 The Mantegna engravings will always stay a mystery.
-We don't know with exactitude who made these engravings, when they were made and where exactly.
-What we know is that they are contemporary to the development of the 22 trump structure and that both of them give a very particular view on the organisation of the Cosmos and human life.
-It is for sure there has been an exchange, many debates probably, between the makers of the Mantegna engravings and the brains behind the 22 trump structure of the Tarot, be it Ercole I of Este or be it someone else.
+We don't know with exactitude who made these engravings, when they were made; and where exactly.
+What we know is that they are contemporary to the development of the 22 trump structure, and that both of them give a very particular view on the organization of the Cosmos and human life.
+It is for sure that there has been an exchange, many debates probably, between the makers of the Mantegna engravings and the brains behind the 22 trump structure of the Tarot, of which Ercole I of Este, one of the best educated people of his time, might have been one.
 The similarities are too evident to be ignored.